JackorSeventhen/Confluence-Authority-Website/README.md

 # November 2024

 V 1.0-indev:
-- First publication of Everglow's Website.
+- Initial publication of the Website

 V1.01-indev:
-- Improved title and sub-title fonts.
+- Improved title and sub-title fonts
-- Added an additional container (box) with poster.
+- Added an additional container (box) with poster

 V 1.02-indev:
-- You can now click the Confluence logo at the header to be directed to the homepage.
+- You can now click the Confluence logo at the header to be directed to the homepage
-- Added Discord hyperlink that directs to Hegemon: Everglow Discord server.
+- Added Discord hyperlink that directs to Hegemon: Everglow Discord server
-- Added a music toggle button (currently doesn't carry over when you change webpages).
+- Added a music toggle button (currently doesn't carry over when you change webpages)
-- Implemented an early rendition of the Characters webpage.
+- Implemented an early rendition of the Characters webpage

 V 1.03-indev:
-- Improved the Characters webpage (still in development).
+- Improved the Characters webpage (still in development)
-- Added drop-down menus to header hyperlinks.
+- Added drop-down menus to header hyperlinks
-- Changed header hyperlinks backgrounds to be uniform.
+- Changed header hyperlinks backgrounds to be uniform
-- Fixed a bug where audio playback wasn't recognized.
+- Fixed a bug where audio playback wasn't recognized
-- Fixed faulty fonts not being recognized due to CORS Policy.
+- Fixed faulty fonts not being recognized due to CORS Policy

 V 1.04-indev:
-- Implemented Compatibility Mode for older pre-HTML 4.0 browsers.
+- Implemented Compatibility Mode for older pre-HTML 4.0 browsers
-- Added Dark/Bright Mode functionality.
+- Added Dark/Bright Mode functionality (only for some webpages)
+- Changed theme music
+- Fixed CSS styling inconsistencies
+- Optimized image compression for faster page loads
+- Fixed layout issues in Internet Explorer